tomdalling/value_semantics/README.md

 Bug reports and pull requests are welcome on GitHub at: https://github.com/tomdalling/value_semantics

 Keep in mind that this gem aims to be as close to 100% backwards compatible as possible.

+I'm happy to accept PRs that:

+ - Improve error messages for a better developer experience, especially those that support a TDD workflow.
+ - Add new, helpful validators
+ - Implement automatic freezing of value objects (must be opt-in)

 ## License